Greek PM George Papandreou reshuffles cabinet

-Greece's Prime Minister George Papandreou is preparing to reshuffle his cabinet in a bid to ensure tough austerity measures are passed.
+Greek Prime Minister George Papandreou is reshuffling his cabinet in a bid to push through unpopular austerity measures demanded by the EU.

-The French and German leaders are due to meet shortly to discuss how to prevent Greece defaulting.
+The French and German leaders are due to meet shortly in Berlin to discuss how to prevent Greece defaulting.

-Angela Merkel and Nicolas Sarkozy are to meet in Berlin to discuss how to ensure the country can avoid default on its sovereign debt.
+German Chancellor Angela Merkel and French President Nicolas Sarkozy are set to discuss how to ensure the country can avoid default on its sovereign debt - which amounts to some 340bn billion euros.

 French and German banks have the most exposure to Greek debt, holding, between them, 55% of Europe's total exposure.